shuhuiluo/uniswap-v3-sdk-rs/README.md

 A Rust SDK for building applications on top of Uniswap V3.
 Migration from the TypeScript [Uniswap/v3-sdk](https://github.com/Uniswap/v3-sdk).

 It is feature-complete with unit tests matching the TypeScript SDK.
-But error handling is not as graceful as one may expect.
-The error handling is still a work in progress.

 ## Features